webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 If you take a WebGL app and directly convert it to WebGPU you might find it runs slower.
-To get the benefits of WebGPU you'll need to change the way you organize and optimize how you draw.
+To get the benefits of WebGPU you'll need to change the way you organize data and optimize how you draw.
 See [this article on WebGPU optimization](webgpu-optimization.html) for ideas.